-VA Students: Veterans enrolled in NCD programs will be interrupted for unsatisfactory attendance when accumulated absences, tardies, and class cuts exceed the following amounts of class contact hours: 130 hours for the Master Welder program; 90 hours for the Advanced Welding program; 40 hours for the Welding program; and 28 hours for the Specific Process Welding program.
+VA Students: Veterans enrolled in NCD programs will be interrupted for unsatisfactory attendance when accumulated absences, tardies, and class cuts exceed the following amounts of class contact hours: 130 hours for the Master Welder program; 90 hours for the Advanced Welding program.
 The interruption will be reported to the Department of Veterans Affairs (VA) within 30 days of the veteran's last date of attendance.